 Overview of antimicrobial paint

-Suppose you have a persisting mold and mildew problem in your walls (especially in a humid area).
+Suppose you have a persistent mold and mildew problem in your walls (especially in a humid area like a bathroom).
 In that case, use antimicrobial paint.

 Antimicrobial paint is a specialized type of coating that contains agents designed to inhibit the growth of microbes such as bacteria, mold, and mildew.
 These paints incorporate antimicrobial additives, which can be chemical or natural, to create a surface hostile to microbial life.
 The additives disrupt the cellular processes of microbes, effectively preventing their growth and proliferation on painted surfaces.